Jacob Frey: Roof Depot

 In 2016, the City of Minneapolis purchased the Roof Depot property in the Phillips neighborhood, the former site of a pesticide producer, for $6.8 million, with plans to expand its Public Works campus.
 The project was intended to replace an aging waterworks facility.

 The site was known to be extensively contaminated by arsenic, which led to community concern about health risks from the demolition that would be needed to repurpose the site.
-Frey said the demolition could proceed safely with strict precautions, but local residents—many from low-income BIPOC backgrounds—maintained strong opposition.
-Residents of Little Earth, a Native American neighborhood near the site, were prominent critics of the project.
+Frey said the demolition could proceed safely with strict precautions, but local residents remained opposed.
+Residents of Little Earth, a Native American neighborhood near the site, were critical of the project.
 Opposition to the demolition was led by the East Phillips Neighborhood Institute (EPNI), which advocated transforming the property into an urban farm, complete with sustainable agriculture and community spaces.

 In 2022, after a contentious City Council vote to suspend the project, Frey issued a veto that kept the demolition plans on track.

-In February 2023, local activists staged a brief occupation of the Roof Depot site in an attempt to halt the demolition.
-Frey’s administration directed the MPD to clear the occupation, resulting in the arrest of six protesters, many of whom are involved in the American Indian Movement.
+In February 2023, activists staged a brief occupation of the Roof Depot site in an attempt to halt the demolition.
+Frey’s administration directed the MPD to clear the occupation, resulting in the arrest of six protesters, many of whom were involved in the American Indian Movement.
 Shortly after the demonstration, the Minnesota Court of Appeals temporarily blocked the demolition, offering activists a brief window to pursue an appeal.
 But Frey has shown little inclination to halt the project, emphasizing the city’s commitment to the public works campus.
 Frey has made offers to split the property for both public works and community use, but EPNI and other activist groups argue that such a compromise would still prioritize industrial development over area residents' health.

 In August 2025, Frey was scheduled to meet with EPNI about a looming deadline to purchase the Roof Depot for $16 million.
 EPNI had raised more than $10 million and disputed the purchase price on the grounds that a recent appraisal of the property had found it to have a market value of roughly $3.7 million.
 Frey canceled the meeting after learning that the Climate Justice Committee, an unrelated local environmental organization, was planning a rally supporting EPNI's purchase of the Roof Depot that would have ended outside his residence.
 The rally was moved at the behest of EPNI staff, but the meeting was not rescheduled.